mrdk/mind/doc/words.rst

       Make *addr* the new value of the stack pointer.

-.. word:: s0		( -- addr )
+.. word:: s0		( -- addr ) "s-zero"

    Variable for the position of the stack pointer when the stack is empty

+   .. source:: [Forth83]_

 Integer Arithmetic
 ------------------